hardikpandya/vibe-slack/README.md

 ### Message Features

 - **Contextual History**: Each chat has its own message history
-- **Auto-Generated Messages**: Simulated incoming messages for active chats
+- **Auto Generated Messages**: Simulated incoming messages for active chats
 - **Message Formatting**: Supports HTML formatting, links, and styled content
 - **Avatar Display**: Shows avatars when sender changes or for new message groups
 - **Reactions**: Click emoji reactions to add your reaction to messages